chinapedia/wikipedia.abstract.en/Page/Ronald_Reagan.md

 1984 presidential campaign

-ElectoralCollege1984.svg's home state of Minnesota; Mondale also carried the District of Columbia]] Reagan accepted the Republican nomination in the Republican convention in Dallas, Texas.
+'s home state of Minnesota; Mondale also carried the District of Columbia]] Reagan accepted the Republican nomination in the Republican convention in Dallas, Texas.
 He proclaimed that it was "morning again in America," regarding the recovering economy and the dominating performance by the American athletes at the 1984 Summer Olympics on home soil, among other things.[267]
 He became the first U.S. president to open an Olympic Games.[268]
 Previous Olympics taking place in the United States had been opened by either the Vice President (three times) or another person in charge (twice).

 Reagan's opponent in the 1984 presidential election was former Vice President Walter Mondale.
 Following a weak performance in the first presidential debate, Reagan's ability to perform the duties of president for another term was questioned.
 His confused and forgetful behavior was evident to his supporters; they had previously known him to be clever and witty.
 Rumors began to circulate that Reagan had Alzheimer's disease.[269][270]
 Reagan rebounded in the second debate; confronting questions about his age, he quipped: "I will not make age an issue of this campaign.
 I am not going to exploit, for political purposes, my opponent's youth and inexperience".
 This remark generated applause and laughter, even from Mondale himself.[271]